muratk5n/thirdwave/en/README.md

 ---

-Watch Mariupol, the second largest city.
+Watch Mariupol, a city in the South under attack.
 It is slowly turning into a parking lot.
 The soundbytes coming out of there are not 'the resistance' but 'humanitarian corridors'.
 People are trying to get the f--k out.